medusajs/medusa/docs/content/modules/customers/customer-groups.md

 ---
-description: 'Learn what Customer Groups are and how they can be used in the Medusa server.
+description: 'Learn what Customer Groups are and how they can be used in the Medusa backend.
 Customer Groups allow to combine customers with similar attributes into a single group.'
 ---

 # Customer Groups